 Impax recognises that it may be directly linked to a higher inherent modern slavery risk through its investment activity.
-This is primarily due to the fact that certain of our listed investment strategies involve investments in some known higher risk geographies (such as the Asia-Pacific region) and sectors (such as food production).
+This is primarily because certain of our listed investment strategies involve investments in some known higher risk geographies (such as the Asia-Pacific region) and sectors (such as food production).
 Impax also recognises that some of the renewable energy sectors in which we invest through our listed and private markets business may be exposed to elevated modern slavery risks through, for example, the global solar panel supply chain and raw materials such as cobalt.
-However, in order to manage modern slavery risk, Impax screens its investments and environmental, social and governance ('ESG') considerations are embedded within our investment process as detailed further below.
+However, in order to manage modern slavery risk, Impax screens its investments and sustainability considerations are embedded within our investment process as detailed further below.
+Impax has evolved its human rights engagement strategy, incorporating modern slavery risks, and where relevant, engages with companies that are highlighted as higher risk as further set out within the subsection entitled "Listed Investments" below.

-With respect to our private markets business, we invest, typically through majority stakes or otherwise with control rights, in projects and portfolios at various stages of development, including taking projects through the construction phase into operations.
+With respect to our private markets business, we invest, typically through majority stakes or with control rights, in projects and portfolios at various stages of development, including taking projects through the construction phase into operations.
 We take a risk-based approach to assessing all of our third-party relationships, looking to work with top-tier suppliers, and actively manage those relationships.
 Impax recognises the elevated modern slavery risk associated with the construction industry and we seek to address this through our vendor due diligence process on construction service providers, which requires additional evidence to be provided by vendors to assess and address the risks identified.
-With respect to health and safety related matters, and recognising that modern slavery risks may be heightened in poor control environments, clauses are included in construction contracts in accordance with required regulations, and construction site activities are reviewed by Portfolio Companies through health and safety reporting on at least a monthly basis.
+With respect to health and safety related matters and recognising that modern slavery risks may be heightened in poor control environments, clauses are included in construction contracts in accordance with required regulations, and construction site activities are reviewed by Portfolio Companies through site visits and health and safety reporting on at least a monthly basis.